DuckbillGroup/onboarding/terraform/README.md

 Please make sure to communicate your chosen `customer_name_slug` to us after you've successfully created the stack.

+## Deleting Resources

+After we've completed our engagement, you can delete our IAM role and policy resources from your AWS account:

+    $ make destroy-cop

+or

+    $ make destroy-cfa

+This will only work from the same computer that was used to create the resources (i.e. the `terraform.tfstate` file is present locally).

+If you don't have access to the existing state file, you can delete the resources manually.

 ## Advanced Usage

 The `Makefile` contains a number of tasks for working with Terraform.
 All tasks accept a  `-cop` or `-cfa` suffix, and will operate in the `cop/` or `cfa/` directory respectively.